We are currently experiencing very high order volume. New orders may take 3-5 business days to ship. Thanks for your patience.

 Use a men’s anti-aging serum.
 Shielding yourself from every bit of blue light probably isn’t possible for most men.
-To counteract the effects of blue light and other potential light damage, our men's Bedtime Facial Moisturizer and Facial Firming Serum can go a long way in the fight against wrinkles.
+To counteract the effects of blue light and other potential light damage, our men's skin care kits feature the Bedtime Facial Moisturizer and Facial Firming Serum, which can go a long way in the fight against wrinkles.

 We know for a fact that UV rays can cause premature aging, which is why we lather ourselves up with a men’s moisturizer with SPF each day.
 But compared to UV rays, blue light has been largely ignored until recently.

 While we wait for conclusive evidence, it doesn’t hurt to take precautions for the health of your skin.
 By adopting a simple skin care regimen and limiting exposure to blue light, you can rest easy knowing that your skin will look amazing for years to come.